qmk/qmk_firmware/keyboards/frobiac/hypernano/readme.md

 Enter the bootloader in 3 ways:

-* **Physical reset button**: Briefly press the button in the middle of the bottom rowb
+* **Physical reset button**: Briefly press the button in the middle of the bottom row
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available